ekr/tls13-spec/draft-ietf-tls-tls13.md

 ## Single-Use Tickets

-The simplest form of anti-replay defense is for the server to only allow each session ticket once.
+The simplest form of anti-replay defense is for the server to only allow each session ticket to be used once.
 In order to implement this, the server maintains a database of all outstanding valid tickets; deleting each ticket from the database as it is used.
 If an unknown ticket is provided, the server falls back to a full handshake as normal.

-If the tickets are not self-contained but rather are database keys, and these PSKs are deleted upon use, then connections established using one PSK enjoy forward security.
+If the tickets are not self-contained but rather are database keys, and the corresponding PSKs are deleted upon use, then connections established using one PSK enjoy forward security.
 This is a security advantage for all 0-RTT data and for PSK usage when PSK is used without DH.

-Because this mechanism requires sharing the session database between server nodes in environments with multiple distributed servers, in such cases it may be hard to achieve high rates of PSK 0-RTT success when compared with self-encrypted tickets which do not require consistent server-side storage for PSK-based session establishment but do require it for anti-replay if 0-RTT is allowed, as described below.
+Because this mechanism requires sharing the session database between server nodes in environments with multiple distributed servers, in such cases it may be hard to achieve high rates of PSK 0-RTT success when compared with self-encrypted tickets.
+Unlike session session databases, session tickets can successfully do PSK-based session establishment even without consistent storage, though they still need some sort of consistent storage for anti-replay of 0-RTT data if 0-RTT is allowed, as detailed in the following section.

 ## Client Hello Recording